nikogura/gomason/README.md

 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)

-Tool for testing, building, signing and publishing Go binaries in a clean Go workspace.
+Tool for testing, building, signing and publishing binaries.
 Think of it as an on premesis CI/CD system- that also performs code signing and publishing of artifacts.

 You could do this via a CI/CD System and an artifact repository of some flavor.
 But wiring that up properly takes time, experience, and tends to be very specific to your particular system and repository.